 What are tear troughs?

 We used a blunt cannula to allow the needle to go through smoothly.
-You may feel a slight poke, almost like a pinch, during the injection of the fillers.
-To minimize bruising and swelling, the chiller was used after the procedure.
+You may feel a slight poke, almost like a pinch, during the injection of the tear trough fillers.
+To minimize bruising and swelling, we used the chiller after the procedure.

 The cost of this procedure varies depending on how much filler is needed.
 In this case study, we used one syringe of filler.
 Therefore, the price was $750.00 plus tax.

-The main side effects are bruising and swelling, which lasts up to 4-5 days but varies with each person depending on their skin type.
+The main side effects of tear trough fllers are bruising and swelling, which lasts up to 4-5 days but varies with each person, depending on their skin type.